menu

 Millboro is a tiny town located in the state of Virginia.
 With a population of 236 people and just one neighborhood, Millboro is the 385th largest community in Virginia.
 Millboro has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Millboro is generally considered to be a blue-collar town.
-83.33% of the Millboro workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Millboro, you'll notice that it is more blue-collar than most other communities in America.
+83.33% of Millboro’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Millboro is a town of production and manufacturing workers, construction workers and builders, and professionals.
 There are especially a lot of people living in Millboro who work in teaching (12.96%), office and administrative support (3.70%), and sales jobs (0.00%).

 In terms of college education, Millboro ranks among the least educated cities in the nation, as only 2.22% of people over 25 have a bachelor's degree or advanced degree.